Promotion and Tenure Procedures, Department of French, Francophone and Italian Studies

 Favorable recommendations, together with the record of the initial review, shall be forwarded to the College Committee on Appointments Promotion, and Tenure conducting the intermediate review.
 Negative recommendations resulting from an initial review shall go forward for intermediate or UCPT review only if it is the candidate’s mandatory review year or if the candidate requests it.

-Initiation of Review.
 Prior to the beginning of the spring semester, the Provost shall notify all faculty whose mandatory review year will be the following academic year, with copies provided to unit administrators and the dean.
 Upon receipt of this notice or if a faculty member requests it prior to the mandatory review year, the unit shall initiate procedures for evaluating the candidate for the award of tenure or tenure and promotion in rank.

 At or before the beginning of the spring semester, the unit shall consider the qualifications of all faculty members below the rank of full professor, with a view toward possible promotion in rank during the following academic year.
 After considering a faculty member’s qualifications, if the unit determines that those qualifications may warrant promotion in rank, or if the faculty member requests it, the unit shall initiate procedures for reviewing the faculty member for promotion to full professor.

-Preparation of the Promotion and/or Tenure File.
 NOTE: Candidates who hold joint appointments prepare only one set of promotion and tenure materials for review by both units in which they hold an appointment.
 The initial review units (i.e., departments, centers, etc.) shall consult with each other on their evaluations and the evaluation process, but each initial review unit must provide a separate evaluation of the candidate’s performance in the unit.
 Please refer to the College’s Promotion and Tenure Statement for detailed instructions.
-It is the responsibility of the candidate to complete the appropriate portions of the form and provide necessary documents and information in accordance with the Provost’s guidelines, with assistance from the Department of French and Italian.
+It is the responsibility of the candidate to complete the appropriate portions of the form and provide necessary documents and information in accordance with the Provost’s guidelines, with assistance from the Department of French, Francophone and Italian Studies.

 The DCPT shall receive the form and accompanying materials from the candidate and finish compiling the record of the candidate’s teaching, scholarship, and service in accordance with the Provost’s guidelines.

 The DCPT shall provide for the solicitation of outside reviewers to assist in the evaluation of a faculty member’s scholarship and in accordance with College procedures.
 Emphasis shall be placed on selecting independent reviewers in the same or related discipline who hold academic rank or a professional position equal to or greater than the rank for which the candidate is being considered.
 The committee shall give the candidate the opportunity to suggest individuals to be included or excluded from the list of reviewers.
 The committee, however, is responsible for using its judgment in the final selection of reviewers.
-For College specific requirements and guidelines, please refer to “Section B. Process for Obtaining Evaluation Letters from External Reviewerswithin the College’s posted policy for promotion and tenure.
+For College specific requirements and guidelines, please refer to “Section B. Process for Obtaining Evaluation Letters from External Reviewers” within the College’s posted policy for promotion and tenure.

 When soliciting external reviews of a candidate’s scholarship, the chair, on behalf of the DCPT, shall inform prospective reviewers of the extent to which the candidate will have access to the review.
 The College's confidentiality policy regarding soliciting external reviewers for the promotion and tenure review process is as follows:

-’s research contributions from academic colleagues and distinguished professionals.
+"As a part of the promotion and/or tenure review process, we are soliciting assessments of Professor ____________’s research contributions from academic colleagues and distinguished professionals.
 These letters will become part of the candidate's promotion and tenure dossier and are treated as confidential by the University to the extent we are permitted to do so by law."

-Recommendations.
 Upon completion of the record, the committee conducting the initial review shall evaluate the candidate’s record of teaching, scholarship, and service in light of the applicable standards and criteria and make recommendations in accordance with the voting procedures detailed below.

-In the department, voting procedures are by secret ballot; each member of the DCPT is asked to provide a rating for teaching, research, and service, as well as a vote to recommend or not recommend promotion and/or tenure.
+In the Department of French, Francophone and Italian Studies, voting procedures are as follows: In the department, voting procedures are by secret ballot; each member of the DCPT is asked to provide a rating for teaching, research, and service, as well as a vote to recommend or not recommend promotion and/or tenure.
 These votes are counted and tallied by the DCPT in order to arrive at the final recommendation.
 A simple majority of votes is required for a favorable recommendation.

 Favorable recommendations, together with the record of the initial review, shall be forwarded to the College Committee on Appointments Promotion, and Tenure conducting the intermediate review.
 Negative recommendations resulting from an initial review shall go forward for intermediate review only if it is the candidate’s mandatory review year or if the candidate requests it.